How to Create Secure Identity Infrastructure in Azure Cloud

 User credentials have always been an attractive target for malicious parties.
 With the rise of remote work and rapid cloudification, hackers have become even more determined to access corporate systems as the rewards of doing so have majorly increased.
 Businesses should stay vigilant and proactive regarding their identity management and monitoring practices.
 Otherwise, they risk becoming another item in the growing list of recent password-related breaches.

-Infopulse, a Microsoft Gold Partner, CSP Tier 1 for the EU and CIS, and a Forrester-recommended vendor for Microsoft Azure Services, would be delighted to further consult you on Azure Cloud security.
-Contact us!
+Infopulse, a Microsoft Solutions Partner, Azure Expert MSP with multiple Microsoft Azure specializations, CSP Tier 1 for the EU and CIS, and a Forrester-recommended vendor for Microsoft Azure Services, would be delighted to further consult you on Azure Cloud security.